 Ingredients as published by the cat food manufacturer:

-Chicken, chicken meal, turkey meal, chickpeas, lentils, peas, powdered cellulose, chicken fat (preserved with mixed tocopherols), natural flavor, egg product, flaxseed, sodium bisulfate, DL-methionine, choline chloride, taurine, dried chicory root, L-Carnitine, dried Lactobacillus plantarum fermentation product, dried Bacillus subtilis fermentation product, dried Lactobacillus acidophilus fermentation product, dried Enterococcus faecium fermentation product, dried Bifidobacterium animalis fermentation product, vitamin E supplement, zinc proteinate, niacin, manganese proteinate, copper proteinate, zinc sulfate, manganese sulfate, copper sulfate, thiamine mononitrate (vitamin B1), vitamin A supplement, biotin, potassium iodide, calcium pantothenate, riboflavin (vitamin B2), pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, manganous oxide, sodium selenite, vitamin D3 supplement, folic acid.
+Chicken, chicken meal, turkey meal, chickpeas, lentils, peas, ground Miscanthus grass, chicken fat (preserved with mixed tocopherols), natural flavor, egg product, flaxseed, sodium bisulfate, DL-Methionine, choline chloride, taurine, dried chicory root, L-Carnitine, dried Lactobacillus plantarum fermentation product, dried Bacillus subtilis fermentation product, dried Lactobacillus acidophilus fermentation product, dried Enterococcus faecium fermentation product, dried Bifidobacterium animalis fermentation product, vitamin E supplement, zinc proteinate, niacin, manganese proteinate, copper proteinate, zinc sulfate, manganese sulfate, copper sulfate, thiamine mononitrate, vitamin A supplement, biotin, potassium iodide, calcium pantothenate, riboflavin, pyridoxine hydrochloride, vitamin B12 supplement, sodium selenite, vitamin D3 supplement, folic acid

 Nutritional information as published by the cat food manufacturer.*